yairm210/Unciv/Uniques.md

 "Earn [amount]% of killed [unitFilter] unit's [param1] as [param2]" - param1 accepts "Cost" or "Strength", param2 accepts "Culture", "Science", "Gold" and "Faith".
 For example, "Earn [100]% of killed [Military] unit's [Strength] as [Culture]", "Earn [10]% of killed [Military] unit's [Cost] as [Gold]".
 This can also be applied directly to a unit (as a unique or as a promotion effect).

+"Upon capturing a city, receive [amount] times its [stat] production as [param1] immediately" - param1 accepts "Culture", "Science", "Gold" and "Faith".

 "-[amount]% maintenance cost for buildings [cityFilter]"

-"Immediately creates the cheapest available cultural building in each of your first [amount] cities for free"
+"Immediately creates the cheapest available cultural building in each of your first [amount] cities for free" - If more than one unique is found, the [amounts] off all uniques are added together to find the amound of cities that should receive a free culture building.
+No city will receive more than 1 culture building from multiple copies of this unique.

-"Immediately creates a [buildingName] in each of your first [amount] cities for free"
+"Immediately creates a [buildingName] in each of your first [amount] cities for free" - If more than one unique is found, the [amounts] off all uniques are added together to find the amound of cities that should receive a free [buildingName].
+No city will receive more than 1 [buildingName] from multiple copies of this unique.

 These last two uniques may seem like they only have a one-time effect.
 However, the 'free' also means that you don't pay any maintenance costs for these buildings.